It’s dirty and it’s dangerous and you probably shouldn’t do it. One traveller’s daring ride atop the infamous iron-ore train in West Africa.

 Presently, after a short game of mimes where I’m playing the part of the failed Arabic linguist, an old man comes along and speaks to me in what seems like perfect Parisian French.
 I learn that the tiny shelter-like structure which serves as the train station is three kilometres east of town and up-track, just au-delà des arbres (beyond the trees).

 Ruling from coastal Nouakchott in the southwest—a city that 60 years ago was just a fishing village—the government seems to have very little actual interest in what is happening in the deserts of the country’s interior.
-Here, like elsewhere throughout the Mauritanian Sahara, the police, the military and the gendarmerie had all formed their own little mini-tribe—just another clan in the confederacy—the Ouled Militaire.
+Here, like elsewhere throughout the Mauritanian Sahara, the police, the military and the gendarmerie had all formed their own mini-tribe.

 Despite its tribal nature, in piecing together the bare essentials of a state, Mauritania has obtained a measure of stability—almost an island of security compared to the Nietzchean tragedy playing out elsewhere in the Sahara.

-Drumbeat.
-The pot boils.
-Tea’s ready.
-I am invited to sit with them and they pour me a glass as we chat in French about our favourite music.
-It seems they are fans of the classic sounds of Francis Cabrel and Rod Stewart.
-But Phil Collins is their favourite.
 Everywhere across the Sahara, I am met by these fusions of two worlds—the Western with the Islamic; the Old with the New; traditional society with encroaching modernity.
-I’ve met goat-herders with smartphones; tribesmen who’ve visited Paris; imams in Real Madrid jerseys.
-The anthropologist Ines Kohl writes that the Tuareg often refer to their Toyota pickup trucks as “alam n japon”—Japanese camel.
+I’ve met goat-herders with smartphones; tribesmen who’ve visited Paris; Imams in Real Madrid jerseys.
+The anthropologist Ines Kohl writes that the Tuareg often refer to their Toyota pickup trucks as “alam n japon”— a Japanese camel.

 This ’80s-pop-rock-themed nomadic tea party is just another snapshot of the truly global village that is the Sahara.
 Indeed, we can see globalization at work even in the very existence of tea in Mauritania.